betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 The threshold or break point is set by `tpa_low_breakpoint`, and the magnitude of the attenuation at zero throttle is set by `tpa_low_rate`.
 The default value for `tpa_low_rate` is 20, which means a reduction in D of 20%, or that the D effect in the PIDs  will be 80% of normal, at zero throttle.

-By default, the default behaviour is to apply the reduction only briefly after arming.
+By default, the default behavior is to apply the reduction only briefly after arming.
 Once until the throttle is raised above `tpa_low_breakpoint`, TPA lower is inactivated for the rest of the armed period.

 Hence, by default, there will be only a minimal effect on arming, and no effect in flight..